sovrynn/ecdo/1-EVIDENCE/biology/README.md

 https://en.wikipedia.org/wiki/Mid-24th_century_BCE_climate_anomaly#:~:text=In%201997%2C%20Marie-Agn%C3%A8s%20Courty,hundred%20kilometres%20from%20each%20other

+### Baillie - Tree Rings

 Interestingly the main paper referenced in this Wikipedia article also points to approximately 540 AD as another suspicious date.
+He includes his own cataclysm compilation as well.

+"Thus, by the mid-1990s it was realized that, around AD 540, there was a global environmental downturn that had affected tree growth in widely separated regions around the world (Baillie 1994, 1995).
+Moreover, it was almost immediately apparent that the event was two-stage.
+It appears that the initial effects were in 536 and that these were followed by a second pulse some- where in the window 538–543; thus it became sensible to refer to the ‘540 event’ as something spanning 536–545."

 ## Clam shell analysis - El Nino 3700 year history